 Let’s assume after mandatory contributions, Nicholas earns $55,000 HKD.
 The employer will have to make a voluntary contribution of $2,750 HKD (55,000 * 5% = 2,750).
 If Nicholas also makes an Employee Voluntary Contribution of 5% of his net salary, he will make a voluntary contribution of $2,750 HKD as well.
 His final net salary will then be $52,250 HKD.

 Do note that the cases presented above are examples of simple voluntary contributions.
 There will be cases where both parties may have an agreement to provide a mix of percentage-based or fixed-sum voluntary contributions depending on the situation.

 New hires who have not been employed for 60 days or more will be under a Contribution Holiday.
 In this case, they won’t need to make mandatory MPF contributions).
 According to MPFA, the first contribution should be paid to the trustee on or before the 10th day after the last day of the calendar month on which the 60th day of employment falls.

 Sounds confusing?
 We got you covered with examples and explanations.

-Referring to the tables above, Nicholas’ employer must begin their Employer Contribution from the wage period he joins.
-Assuming a 60-day MPF Contribution Holiday, the employer will then have to make their first Employer Mandatory MPF Contribution for Nicholas by the 10th of December 2020.
+Nicholas’ employer must begin their Employer Contribution from the wage period he joins.
+Assuming a 60-day MPF Contribution Holiday, the employer will then have to make their first Employer Mandatory MPF Contribution for Nicholas by the 10th of December 2021.